 As with any other good user experience, a UX portfolio website should consider the user’s mindset during a visit.
 Bear in mind, companies typically automate their hiring processes using HR software, with workflows designed to evaluate as many qualified applicants as quickly as possible.
 Conciseness is merciful to reviewers digging through a pile of applications.
-The reviewer expects immediate access to all the information they need to accomplish their evaluation.
-Within twenty seconds, they should understand your pitch, get a sense for your work, and have your contact information at their fingertips, ready to take the next step in their hiring workflow.
+The reviewer expects immediate access to all the information they need within the online portfolio to accomplish their evaluation.
+Within twenty seconds, the UX recruiter should understand your pitch, get a sense for your work, and have your contact information at their fingertips, ready to take the next step in their hiring workflow.

 For full disclosure, I’ve pulled all of these examples from my own personal orbit, and included friends and colleagues who I respect and want to uplift.
-Let’s take a look at how each designer’s site uniquely succeeds, and look for patterns to model a great UX design portfolio.
+Let’s explore my thought process when looking at how each designer’s site uniquely succeeds and looking for patterns to model a great UX design portfolio.

 1. Total class: Liya Xu

 Liya Xu is an accomplished UX designer and Amazon alum, now returning to graduate school to study design management at Pratt.
 She leverages her technical know-how combined with her visual sensibility to craft all-around excellent applications.
 Really, check out her work.